• Skip to main content

 Runner’s body is a term used to describe the remarkable adaptations that occur in the body in response to running on a regular basis.

-This article explains the effects of running and how to get started with this time-tested exercise, as well as some of the other benefits of this fantastic workout.
+This article explains the effects of running, how to get started with this time-tested exercise, and some of the other benefits of this fantastic workout.

 12 Great Ways That Running Changes Your Body